Stand up for the facts!

-When Democratic presidential nominee Joe Biden was president, his youngest son, Hunter Biden, served on the board of a Ukrainian energy company called Burisma Holdings.
+When Democratic presidential nominee Joe Biden was vice president, his youngest son, Hunter Biden, served on the board of a Ukrainian energy company called Burisma Holdings.
 It’s a position that’s drawn lots of attention in the runup to the presidential election as Republicans accuse the Bidens of misconduct in connection with overseas business ventures.
 Though we’ve written about the allegations, in many cases we don’t have enough information to make judgments about their truthfulness.

 But that’s not the case with a recent Facebook post airing an old, inaccurate claim about the Burisma board.